Hassan-AlHajri/Value-based-methods/README.md

 ```

 ### Instructions
-Use nAVIGATION.ipynb to RUN the agent and use saved network weights (checkpoint.pth) to see the performance of the agent.
+Use Navigation.ipynb to RUN the agent and use saved network weights (checkpoint.pth) to see the performance of the agent.